Service Rate Control in Queues with Abandonments: Optimal policy when customers pay at arrival

 where $\partial_-f^*$ denotes the left derivative of the function $f^*$.
 Furthermore, if the service cost function $f$ is non-negative, then $\mu$ corresponding to $a_i^*$, for all $i\geq 1$ should satisfy

-where $\partial_+f^*$ denotes the right derivative of the function $f^*$. \end{Proposition} \begin{remark} Throughout the paper, we assume that customers only abandon while waiting in line.
-However, if the customers also abandon after an exponential amount of time with rate $\theta_s$ while in service and incur an abandonment cost of $c_s$, then the action space $H=\{(\mu(a),f(a)),a\in A\}$ can simply be translated to the set $H+(\theta_s,c_s\theta_s)$ where the sum denotes the Minkowski sum (see Theorem 3.1 in \cite{convex}) of two sets and all results remain valid. \end{remark}
+where $\partial_+f^*$ denotes the right derivative of the function $f^*$. \end{Proposition} \begin{remark} Throughout the paper, we assume that customers only abandon the system while waiting in the queue.
+However, if customers can also abandon during service—after an exponential duration with rate $\theta_s$, incurring an abandonment cost of $c_s$—the framework remains valid.
+In this case, the action space $H = \{(\mu(a), f(a)) : a \in A\}$ is simply translated to the set $H + (\theta_s, c_s\theta_s)$, where the addition denotes the Minkowski sum of two sets (see, e.g., Theorem 3.1 in \cite{convex}).
+Under this extension, the assumptions $f(\text{Idle}) = c\theta$ and $\mu(\text{Idle}) = \theta$ no longer apply; instead, they are replaced by $f(\text{Idle}) = \mu(\text{Idle}) = 0$. \end{remark}